DU MCA Syllabus 2022 - Check Section & Topic wise Syllabus PDFs here

 Boolean circuits and their simplification

-Use of functions
+Use of functions, scope

-Problem-solving using basic concepts of arithmetic, algebra, geometry and data
+Problem-solving using basic concepts of arithmetic, algebra, geometry and data analysis

-Reading comprehension and correct usage of the English language
+Correct usage of English language

 DU MCA 2014 Admission- Du has released the first admission lis...

 I am a bca student..
 Is The duration of Mca in du is 2years???